comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Since the only difference between the implementations of the integrated and two-phase approach is in how they plan the query, we can derive the query plan of the integrated approach is very ineffective.
-As such, there is clear need for better query planning during integrated execution, and the two-phase approach shows that performance may become an order of magnitude better.
+As such, there is clear need for better query planning during integrated execution, and the two-phase approach shows that performance could become up to an order of magnitude better.

-[Zero-knowledge query planning](cite:cites zeroknowldgequeryplanning) is ineffective in our experiments because it has been designed under the assumptions of open Linked Data, while it does not match with the structural assumptions of specific decentralized environments such as Solid.
+[Zero-knowledge query planning](cite:cites zeroknowldgequeryplanning) is ineffective in our experiments because it has been designed under the assumptions of Linked Open Data, while it does not match with the structural assumptions of specific decentralized environments such as Solid.
 For example, one of the heuristics within this planner deprioritizes triple patterns with vocabulary terms, such as `rdf:type`, since they are usually the least selective.